22 Great LinkedIn Alternatives For All Of Your Business Networking Needs

 Pricing: Starting at $300 annually

 Nexxt prides itself on its connections with blue-chip companies like Autozone, Boeing, Capital One, and more to help them make the hires they need to be successful.
-If you're searching for a job and prefer to work with a reliable company, Nexxt can pave the way forward.
-They store more than 29 million resumes from people like you who want a more targeted job search than LinkedIn can offer.
+If you're job searching and prefer to work with a reliable company, Nexxt can pave the way forward.
+They store more than 29 million resumes from like minded people who want a more targeted job search than LinkedIn can offer.

 Indeed is great for job seekers who want to find something local that they can apply for.
 You will need a polished copy of your CV to upload to the platform.
 It takes just a couple of minutes, and you'll be primed and ready for potential employers to reach out to you about relevant jobs.
 It boasts more than 250 million unique monthly visitors, ensuring you will eventually get the right eyes on your resume.